 - 1 teaspoon Queen Natural Lemon Extract

-Preheat oven to 175C.
+Preheat oven to 175C (fan forced).
 Grease a 9×13 swiss roll pan and line with baking paper.

 In the bowl of a stand mixer fitted with the whisk attachment, beat eggs for 5 minutes.
 Eggs will lighten in color considerably and triple in volume.

 With the mixer still running, slowly add sugar and oil to the whipped eggs.
 Next, add buttermilk, lemon extract and food colouring (add food colouring a little at a time until desired colour is achieved).

 Sift together flour, baking powder and salt.
 Slowly add to the liquid ingredients.
 Mix until well combined.